MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/estimate-manage-landed-costs.md

 ### Set up cost templates

 Cost templates establish default settings that users getting the estimate may not necessarily know.
-Templates can help reduce complexity in the estimating process by minimizing the selections that users need to specify to get an accurate estimate. <!-- KFM: Add a few words about how/where the templates are used (eg, when setting up a new voyage or journey) -->
+Templates can help reduce complexity in the estimating process by minimizing the selections that users need to specify to get an accurate estimate.
+If you are using the standard cost model, you'll be able to use cost templates while setting up the cost of goods.

 To set up your cost templates, go to **Landed cost \> Costing setup \> Cost templates**.
 This page includes a list pane that lists current cost templates and provides Action Pane actions to create, delete, and edit listed templates.
 The following table describes the settings available for each template.